• Home

 Canopy Tempe lobby – Photo courtesy of Canopy by Hilton Tempe Downtown

-Canopy is a Hilton Hotel Lifestyle brand.
-Canopy by Hilton Tempe Downtown is an intimate 198-room boutique hotel located next to the University.
-The décor is an eclectic mix of contemporary style.
+Canopy by Hilton Tempe Downtown is a Hilton lifestyle brand.
+It is an intimate 198-room boutique hotel located next to the University.
+The décor is an eclectic mix of contemporary styles.

 If you are staying at the hotel for business, you can take advantage of a variety of meeting spaces with incredible views.